nicholascarroll/emil/SECURITY.md

 * **Session-only:** Macros are stored in memory and cleared when the editor closes.
 * **Non-recursive:** Macros cannot call other macros.
-* **Restricted Commands:** Dangerous actions (specifically: opening file; save files ) are blocked during recording to prevent accidental or malicious "runaway" scripts.
+* **Restricted Commands:** Dangerous actions (specifically: opening file; save files ) are blocked during recording to prevent accidental or malicious effects in the filesystem.
 * **Fixed Bindings:** Macros can only be triggered via specific register keys (e.g., `@a`), preventing the hijacking of standard keys like `Enter` or `Save`.
 * **Read-only Registers:** To prevent payload injection, macro registers cannot be manually edited or modified.